tadzik/simpleburner/README.md

 ### INSTALLATION:

-To get the source of simpleburn run:
+To get the source of simpleburner run:

-`$ git clone git://github.com/sirmacik/simpleburn.git`
+`$ git clone git://github.com/sirmacik/simpleburner.git`

 And then install with command:

-`# install -Dm simpleburn/simpleburn.pl /usr/bin/simpleburn`
+`# install -Dm simpleburner/simpleburner.pl /usr/bin/simpleburner`

 You could also install it with PKGBUILD <http://aur.archlinux.org/packages.php?ID=25670> from AUR